 RBA sees cooling housing market

-The Reserve Bank is comfortable that the housing market has cooled, minutes from their August meeting reveal.
+The Reserve Bank is comfortable that the housing market has cooled, as their August meeting minutes reveal.

 The Reserve Bank board chose to cut the official cash rate to 1.50% at its August meeting, and minutes from the meeting indicate the decision was supported by a cooling housing market.